satwikkansal/wtfpython/README.md

 #### 💡 Explanation:

-- `'inf'` and `'nan'` are special strings (case-insensitive), which when explicitly typecast-ed to `float` type, are used to represent mathematical "infinity" and "not a number" respectively.
+- `'inf'` and `'nan'` are special strings (case-insensitive), which, when explicitly typecast-ed to `float` type, are used to represent mathematical "infinity" and "not a number" respectively.

-- Since according to IEEE standards ` NaN != NaN`, obeying this rule breaks the reflexivity assumption of a collection element in Python i.e if `x` is a part of collection like `list`, the implementations like comparison are based on the assumption that `x == x`.
-Because of this assumption, the identity is compared first (since it's faster) whlie comparing two elements, and the values are compared only when the identities mismatch.
-Following snippet will make things clearer
+- Since according to IEEE standards ` NaN != NaN`, obeying this rule breaks the reflexivity assumption of a collection element in Python i.e. if `x` is a part of a collection like `list`, the implementations like comparison are based on the assumption that `x == x`.
+Because of this assumption, the identity is compared first (since it's faster) while comparing two elements, and the values are compared only when the identities mismatch.
+The following snippet will make things clearer,

   ```py
   >>> x = float('nan')